Python

 ๐ Return vs No Return

-โ๏ธ With return
+โ๏ธ With return:

-return "Hello " + name
+def greet(name): return "Hello " + name

-print(greet("Alice")) # Output: Hello Alice
+print(greet("Alice")) # Output: Hello Aliceโ Without return:

-print("Hello " + name)
+def greet(name): print("Hello " + name)

-result = greet("Bob") # Output: Hello Bob
+result = greet("Bob") # Output: Hello Bobprint(result) # Output: NoneNote: If no

-is used, Python automatically returnsNone
+returnis used, Python automatically returnsNone.

 ๐ฏ Returning Multiple Values